Overview

 folder existence

-A file, by its name alone, may create several nested folders because we read it as a path.
+A file, by its name alone, creates nested folders, when its name contains subpaths.
 For example, abc/def/hello.pdf creates two folders: abc and def.
-Those folders do not exist per se, but only because we follow this arbitrary convention.
+Those folders do not exist on their own: they are an artificial byproduct.

-We build a reference to a folder and list its content.
-The list API trims the nested items (shallow list).
+We build a reference to a folder to list its content.
+It is a shallow list: we see the top level files and folders.

 folderRef = ref(storage, "uploads")